ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

     4. Click the link or links of the terms that apply to your order.
 Ensure that you agree with these terms and then select the **I have read and agreed to the Third-Party Service Agreements listed below** check box.
     5. Click **Provision**.

-## Results
+## Results after you order NetApp ONTAP instances
 {: #np_orderinginstances-results}

-The deployment of the instance starts automatically.
-You receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.
+* The deployment of the instance starts automatically and you receive confirmation that the order is being processed.
+You can check the deployment status, including any issues that might require your attention, by viewing the **Deployment History** section of the instance details.

-When the instance is successfully deployed, the components that are described in [Technical specifications for NetApp ONTAP Select instances](/docs/services/vmwaresolutions/netapp?topic=vmware-solutions-np_netappoverview#specs) are installed on your VMware virtual platform.
+* When the instance is successfully deployed, the components that are described in [Technical specifications for NetApp ONTAP Select instances](/docs/services/vmwaresolutions/netapp?topic=vmware-solutions-np_netappoverview#specs) are installed on your VMware virtual platform.

-When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.
+* When the instance is ready to use, the status of the instance is changed to **Ready to Use** and you receive a notification by email.

 ## What to do next
 {: #np_orderinginstances-next}